Alone (TV series): Season 7

 For Season 7, the contestants attempted to survive for 100 days in order to win a grand prize of $1 million.
 In an "Alone: Tales from the Arctic" segment at the end of each episode, host Colby Donaldson spoke post-season to the contestants featured in that episode about what occurred, accompanied by "never before seen footage."

 Season 8

 Season 8 was filmed in fall 2020 on the shores of Chilko Lake, British Columbia, a high-altitude glacial-fed lake on the dry eastern side of the Coast Mountains.
-The season reverts to the original format of the show, with the last person standing (regardless of time frame) declared the winner and awarded $500,000.
+The season reverts to the original format of the show, with the last person standing (regardless of time frame) declared the winner and awarded $500,000 (USD).

 Season 9

-Season 9 was filmed in fall 2021 and set in harsh weather conditions of Northeastern Labrador.
-The season will feature two new digital content series: “The Ride Back”, which will focus on the emotions of the participants ahead of tapping out, and “Shelter From the Storm”, an in-depth look at the ingenious shelters the participants build.
+Season 9 was filmed in fall 2021 and set in the harsh weather conditions of Northeastern Labrador.
+The season featured two new digital content series: "The Ride Back", which focused on the emotions of the participants ahead of tapping out, and "Shelter From the Storm", an in-depth look at the ingenious shelters the participants build.
 Also, for the first time, the participants have to deal with a prey-stalking predator, the polar bear.

+Season 10

+Season 10 is filmed in Reindeer Lake, Saskatchewan, near the Manitoba border.

+Season 11

+Season 11 is filmed the farthest north the show has ever been, 125 miles into the Arctic Circle on the coast of the Arctic Ocean.

+Season 12

+Season 12 is filmed in the Karoo semidesert of South Africa.